The AAT-ACA Fast Track route at a glance

-The ACA is made up of four elements, each designed to build the technical knowledge, professional skills, and practical experience your student needs to become an ICAEW Chartered Accountant.
+The ACA is made up of three elements, each designed to build the technical knowledge, professional skills and practical experience your student needs to become an ICAEW Chartered Accountant.
+The key themes of sustainability, ethics and technology are integrated throughout the ACA, developing forward-thinking leaders who are well-prepared for the complexities of the accounting profession.

 -